 - Majority of cells in germinal epithelium are cuboidal called male germ cells and at certain cells, there exist tall sertoli (or) sustentacular cells, which provides nutrition to the developing sperms.

-- In between the seminiferous tubules, there are present a small groups of rounded interstitial (or) Leydig's cells that secrete mole sex hormones [Eg. Testosterone]
+- In between the seminiferous tubules, there are present a small groups of rounded interstitial (or) Leydig's cells that secrete male sex hormones [Eg. Testosterone]

-- The seminiferous tubules are closed at one end but on the other side they join to a network the rote testis from where vasa efferentia arise.
+- The seminiferous tubules are closed at one end but on the other side they join to a network the rate testis from where vasa efferentia arise.

 - The vasa efferentia leave the testis and open into epididymis located on the posterior surface of each testis.

 - Vasa deferens is connected with epididymis at the tail end.
 The union of the canals from seminal vesicles and vasa deferens form the ejaculatory duct.